AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/predicting-default-risk/README.md

   1. Data on all past applications
   2. The list of customers that need to be processed in the next few days

-## Steps to Success ##
+## Project Walkthrough ##

 ### Step 1: Business and Data Understanding ###
-Your project should include a description of the key business decisions that need to be made.
+The project includes a description of the key business decisions that need to be made.

-### Step 2: Explore and Cleanup the Dat ###
+### Step 2: Exploration and Cleanup of the Data ###
-To properly build the model, and select predictor variables, you need to explore and cleanup your data.

-Here are some guidelines to help you clean up the data:
+The exploration and cleanup of the data included:

-  1. Are any of your numerical data fields highly-correlated with each other?
-The correlation should be at least .70 to be considered “high”.
+  1. Check of data fields with high correlation (correlation > .70).
-  2. Are there any missing data for each of the data fields?
-Fields with a lot of missing data should be removed
+  2. Check for missing data for each of the data fields.
-  3. Are there only a few values in a subset of your data field?
-Does the data field look very uniform (there is only one value for the entire field?).
-This is called “low variability” and you should remove fields that have low variability.
-Refer to the "Tips" section to find examples of data fields with low-variability.
-  4. Your clean data set should have 13 columns where the Average of `Age Years` should be 36 (rounded up) **Note:** If you decide to impute any data field, for the sake of consistency in the data cleanup process, impute the data using the median of the entire data field.
+  3. Check for data fields with "low variability”.

 ## Step 3.
-Train your Classification Models ##
+Classification Models training ##
-You should choose 70% to create the Estimation set and 30% to create the Validation set.
-Set the Random Seed to 1 if you're using Alteryx.
+Training set was 70% and Validation set 30%.

-Train your dataset using these models:
+The dataset was trained using the following models:

   * Logistic Regression
   * Decision Tree